kestrel-straftat/the-other-mods/AboubiAcrobatics/.thunderstore/README.md

 Once you hit the ground the mod automatically corrects your rotation to the original limits, or to looking straight forward if you were in the air for long enough.
-You can configure the amount of time in the air after which you'll be corrected to looking forwards and the amount of time the correction takes.
+You can configure the amount of time in the air after which you'll be corrected to looking forwards and the amount of time the correction takes (you can also disable this feature entirely).

 ## Manual Installation Instructions